 Ahead of the Bell: US producer prices

-WASHINGTON (AP) — The Labor Department reports on U.S. producer price inflation in December.
-The report will be issued at 8:30 a.m.
-EST Friday.
+WASHINGTON (AP) — The Labor Department reports Wednesday on October producer price inflation at 8:30 a.m.
+Eastern.